Nimith-Nimeshana/PrintExpressST20345433/README.md

 # PrintXpress

-A native Android mobile application for digital printing and booking, developed as part of a university assignment.
+A native Android mobile application for digital printing and booking, developed as part of a Cardiff university assignment.

 ---